caprieldeluca/simil/README.md

 The solution can be forced to mirror and/or to fixed scale.

-If a check fail, the function print an error, and return zeroes filled variables.
+If a check fails, the function prints an error, and returns zeroes filled variables.
 A program may evaluate the `lambda_i` value returned to raise an exception if it is equal to zero.